rickballard/InSeed/docs/intent/CoAnchor_Quickstart_Generic_v2.md

-# CoAnchor – Session Quickstart (v2, generic-first)
+# CoAnchor – Session Quickstart (v3, multi-AI aware)

-Tagline: A reusable starter prompt to anchor any serious AI session.
+Tagline: A reusable starter prompt to anchor any serious AI session, with optional rails for repos and multi-AI / external-AI onboarding.

 It is safe for any user, even if they know nothing about CoSuite, CoBus, or Co1.
-Advanced rails (repos, CoBus, Co1) live in clearly marked optional sections.
+Advanced rails (repos, CoBus, Co1, multi-AI) live in clearly marked optional sections.

 ---